nanograv/nanodocker/README.md

 A repository of Dockerfiles for NANOGrav DWG Docker images.

-## `nanograv-stochastic`
+## `nanograv-stochastic-user`

-Currently the `nanograv-stochastic` image (available as `micvallis/nanograv-stochastic:v2.4` at the [Docker Hub](https://hub.docker.com/r/micvallis/nanograv-stochastic/)) includes [tempo2](https://bitbucket.org/psrsoft/tempo2) and [libstempo](https://github.com/vallis/libstempo) with the latest ephemeris functionality, [PAL2](https://github.com/jellis18/PAL2), [NX01](https://github.com/stevertaylor/NX01), and attendant Python packages (installed through [Miniconda](http://conda.pydata.org/miniconda.html)), including [PTMCMCSampler](https://github.com/jellis18/PTMCMCSampler).
-The image was built on top of [gcc:4.9](https://hub.docker.com/_/gcc), and it weighs 3.22GB (roughly half from gcc and half from Anaconda packages).
+Currently the `nanograv-stochastic-user` image (available as `micvallis/nanograv-stochastic-user:v1.7` at the [Docker Hub](https://hub.docker.com/r/micvallis/nanograv-stochastic/)) includes [tempo2](https://bitbucket.org/psrsoft/tempo2) and [libstempo](https://github.com/vallis/libstempo) with the latest ephemeris functionality, [PAL2](https://github.com/jellis18/PAL2), [NX01](https://github.com/stevertaylor/NX01), [Piccard](https://github.com/vhaasteren/piccard), and attendant Python packages (installed through [Miniconda](http://conda.pydata.org/miniconda.html)), including [PTMCMCSampler](https://github.com/jellis18/PTMCMCSampler).
+The image was built on top of [gcc:4.9](https://hub.docker.com/_/gcc), and it weighs 4.5GB (roughly half from gcc and half from Anaconda packages).
 The image is meant to be used by the passwordless user `nanograv`.

-## `nanograv-stochastic-user`
+## Other images: `nanograv-stochastic`

-Same as `nanograv-stochastic`, but all Python packages are installed under the user `nanograv`, and can therefore be updated.
-The latest version is `micvallis/nanograv-stochastic-user:v1.5`.
+Same as `nanograv-stochastic-user`, but most everything is installed by the root user.
+Potentially useful on clusters.
+The latest version, lagging slightly behind `nanograv-stochastic-user`, is `micvallis/nanograv-stochastic:v2.4`.

 ## Quickstart for local use